bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 tip-number: 55
 tip-username: jamet-julien
 tip-username-profile: https://github.com/jamet-julien
 tip-tldr: Sometimes, we need to loop endlessly over an array of items, like a carousel of images or an audio playlist.
-Here's how to take an array and give it "looping powers"
+Here's how to take an array and give it "looping powers”

 -   /en/make-easy-loop-on-array/